Table of Contents

 Using demonstrative adjectives properly helps you speak and write more clearly, allowing for better communication in both everyday situations and formal settings.

-Identification of Demonstrative Adjective
+Usage of Demonstrative Adjectives

 - This and that are used with singular nouns.